prasunanand/faster_lmm_d-docs/README.rst

 License
 -------

-The project is licensed under the BSD license.
+This software is distributed under the GPL3 license.